Man suspected of stalking, killing homeless people arrested

-WASHINGTON (AP) — A gunman suspected of stalking homeless people asleep on the streets of New York City and Washington, D.C., killing at least two people and wounding three others, was arrested early Tuesday, police said.
+WASHINGTON (AP) — A man suspected of stalking and shooting homeless people asleep on the streets of New York City and Washington was arrested early Tuesday.
+Police said at least two people were killed and three others wounded in the attacks.

-Law enforcement arrested the man in Washington, and he was being interviewed, the Metropolitan Police Department said on Twitter.
+The suspect, Gerald Brevard was arrested in Washington on murder, assault and other charges after news of the killings had added new fears to people spending nights on the streets of the two cities and elsewhere.

-The man was identified as 30-year-old Gerald Brevard, a law enforcement official told The Associated Press.
-Brevard, who lives in the Washington area, has a criminal history that includes an assault arrest, the official said.
-He was in custody Tuesday and couldn’t be reached for comment.
-The official was not authorized to publicly discuss the investigation and spoke to the AP on the condition of anonymity.
+The 30-year-old man, who lives in the Washington area, was charged Tuesday only in connection with the Washington cases and has not been charged in the New York attacks.
+Brevard has a criminal history that includes assaulting a police officer and assault with a deadly weapon and was in custody Tuesday.
+He was being questioned by both New York and Washington detectives.

-Police in the two cities earlier released multiple surveillance photographs, including a closeup clearly showing the suspect’s face, and urged people who might know him to come forward.
+Police in the two cities earlier released multiple surveillance photographs, including a closeup showing the suspect’s face that was obtained from an ATM surveillance camera in Washington, and urged people who might know him to come forward.
+Investigators used ballistic evidence and tips to help link the shootings, and a tipster called police with information about the suspect’s identity, officials said.

+Police are now contacting other cities to determine whether or not the suspect might be responsible for attacks elsewhere.
+Though he hasn’t been charged yet in the New York cases, police feel “very confident” they have identified the correct suspect, Metropolitan Police Chief Robert Contee said.

+All of the shootings involved .22-caliber bullets, and surveillance photos and video, along with witness statements, all pointed to a single suspect — a man wearing distinctive sneakers, black pants and the same face mask, New York Police Department Chief of Detectives James Essig told reporters.

+New York detectives were in Washington and participating in interviews with the suspect, Essig said.
+But investigators did not immediately find anything further connecting the suspect to New York beyond surveillance video and ballistics evidence or any social media postings or other evidence explaining a motive.

+Brevard hasn’t offered any inkling of a motive during interviews with detectives, and authorities believe he may have been randomly targeting the victims, Contee said.

 D.C.
 Mayor Muriel Bowser and New York City Mayor Eric Adams credited the swift coordination between the two police departments and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
-It was ATF agents who took Brevard into custody before handing him over to the MPD, according to the ATF’s Twitter feed.
+ATF agents took Brevard into custody around 2:30 a.m.
+Tuesday morning before handing him over to detectives in Washington.
+They have not yet recovered a gun.

-“We said that the work to remove this man from our streets was urgent, and our communities responded,” Bowser said in a joint statement with Adams on Tuesday.
-“We know that this experience has been especially scary for our residents experiencing homelessness.
-Our work continues to end homelessness and ensure all residents have access to safe and affordable housing.”

-Bowser and Adams held a joint news conference Monday evening to appeal for public assistance in identifying the attacker.

 “This man targeted those experiencing homelessness with no regard for life, but this criminal is now off the streets,” Adams said Tuesday.
 “Gun violence against anyone, let alone our most vulnerable populations, is sick, but thanks to the coordination between different levels of law enforcement and the public’s help, those experiencing homelessness can breathe a sigh of relief today.”

-Note: This story has been corrected to show that two people were killed in the shootings, not three.